ConjureFi/docs/protocol/governance.md

 * Deploying new factory implementations for more synthetic asset types and use cases
 * Approving new collateral assets for synths that users can select from
 * Managing the treasury for the Conjure DAO
+* Managing the token list for Conjure's dapp

 ## CNJ Token Distribution